daattali/beautiful-jekyll/_posts/2022-07-16-real-life-sensor-data-modeling.md

 ## Introducing Data Omissions

-Now, we need to take into acount that multiple reasons can lead to missing values appearing in the raw data.
+Now, I need to take into acount that multiple reasons can lead to missing values appearing in the raw data.
 Let's take a look on how data omissions can be introduced into the `generate_current_data` function result:

 ```python
 def generate_current_data(